 In particular, students should be thoroughly familiar with the Honor Code's policies regarding the prohibited use of materials or resources, plagiarism, and the use of fabricated or falsified information.
-According to the Honor code: "Prohibited Use of Materials or Resources.
-A b.
-Any materials or resources prepared by another student and used without the student's express consent.
+According to the Honor code:

+"Prohibited Use of Materials or Resources.
+A student shall not use unauthorized materials or resources in an academic activity.
+Unauthorized materials or resources shall include: